A Public Reference on Sound & the Body

 The body keeps paying the bill the mind has stopped reading.

 Most people treat lawn equipment as an annoyance.
 The medical literature treats sustained ambient noise as a cardiovascular, neurological, and metabolic stressor with damage that accumulates whether or not the exposed person consciously notices it.
-The gap between conventional framing and clinical reality is what this site is about — and the gas-powered backpack leaf blower is the most acutely harmful and most politically tractable case in it.
+The gap between conventional framing and clinical reality is what this site is about — the gas-powered backpack leaf blower is the most acutely harmful and most politically tractable case in it.
+And once you understand why the body keeps paying, you also understand why a different category of sound — birdsong, bells, water, wind, the ticking clock — feeds the same systems in the opposite direction.

 The thesis, plainly